-India’s ShareChat raises $40 million, says its short-video platform Moj now reaches 80 million users – TechCrunch
+Twitter-backed Indian social network ShareChat raises $40 million – TechCrunch

 This would explain why AppAnnie estimates that WhatsApp, which claims to have over 400 million users in India and is also popular among users in smaller Indian cities and towns and villages, has about 330 million users.

-The difference between the numbers ShareChat has officially shared and what one of the most reliable and widely used third-party firms offers was too significant, and I thought I should mention this.
-AppAnnie did not share ShareChat’s figure with TechCrunch — an industry executive did.
+The contrast between the numbers ShareChat has officially shared and what one of the most reliable and widely used third-party firms offers was too significant, and I thought I should mention this.
+(An industry executive shared AppAnnie’s figures with TechCrunch.)